 Reading is fundamental (and so is Google Maps)

 All subway entrances will let you know what direction the train is heading in: uptown or downtown.
 Knowing where the boroughs are situated will give you a basic understanding of which steps you should be clamoring down.

 Likewise, there are entrances that lead to trains heading in both directions, or have passages underground that can lead you to the right platform.
 You’ll learn which stations fall into these categories by experience, so stick to the basics for now!

-You should familiarize yourself with the subway map, but you don’t need to memorize it!
+You should familiarize yourself with the NYC subway map, but you don’t need to memorize it!
 This is where Google Maps comes in handy.
 Plug in your destination, and the GPS will reveal your total travel time, which trains to take, and even real time updates of traffic reports or changed routes.